Ravi Allada: Career

-Currently, Allada is the Executive Director of the Michigan Neuroscience Institute (MNI).
+Allada is currently the executive director of the Michigan Neuroscience Institute.
 He also holds an professorship in the University of Michigan's Department of Anesthesiology and is the Theophile Raphael, M.D., Collegiate Professor of Neurosciences.

 Prior to joining MNI in September 2023, Allada was a Professor and Chair of Neurobiology and a Professor and Associate Director of the Center for Sleep and Circadian Biology at Northwestern University.
 Allada also served on the NIH Sleep Disorders Research Advisory Board, the Society for Research on Biological Rhythms Board as a member and Secretary, and the Sleep Research Society's Board of Directors from 2020-2023.

 The Allada lab focuses on finding molecular components of the circadian clock and their impacts on neurodegenerative diseases, sleep, jet lag, and memory processing.
 His lab has begun to shift its focus to research regarding sleep homeostasis.
 Allada's research has been supported financially by the NIH, the Defense Advanced Research Projects Agency, and other private foundations.